 New for 2021-22: Negative results for those in the Mandatory and Voluntary Surveillance Testing programs can be found on the my.WellnessPortal, which is separate from UChicago Medicine’s MyChart.
 Positive results will also be available on the portal, but you will also be contacted by phone (or your UChicago email address if phone number has not been provided) with any positive results as well as next steps.

 For those who are tested through the Symptomatic Testing Program administered by UChicago Medicine and Student Wellness, results can be found on your MyChart account and those with positive results will also be contacted by phone with your result as well as next steps.
 Students will be contacted by UChicago Student Wellness, while all faculty, other academic appointees, postdoctoral researchers, and staff will be contacted by a member of the COVID-19 Testing Program.

 Typically, within 48 hours.

 Individuals under an isolation or quarantine directive should not report for testing in the Mandatory or Voluntary Testing Program for the duration of their isolation or quarantine and for 90 days following the positive test result.

 Any member of the University community living off campus who tests positive or has close contact with a known COVID-19 case will be advised to stay in their home during the period of isolation or quarantine.
-Students living off campus will also have telehealth access to on-campus physicians at UChicago Student Wellness and receive regular check-ins from our clinical staff.
+Students living off campus will also have telehealth access to on-campus physicians at UChicago Student Wellness.